Editor’s Note: This post has been updated with new content and links.

 There are many different ways to have an interactive landing page — icons that animate when you hover, clickable items, image decks, and you can even get creative with your form process.
 Not all landing pages have to be static run-of-the-mill fill-in form fields.

-It’s best practice to include a comparison chart with a competitor keyword and your brand to show the visitor clearly how your product or service is superior.
+Another effective landing page tactic is to include a comparison chart with your brand and a competitor’s information to show the visitor clearly how your product or service is superior.

 According to content marketing expert David Meerman Scott, ungated content is downloaded 20 to 50 times more often than gated content.
-The only downside to ungated content is you don’t get access to any lead information.
+The downside, however, is that ungated content doesn’t give you access to any lead information — which is the point of the content in the first place.

-A great time of year for gated content is the holidays — offer special deals.
-Our clients see much higher conversion rates with gated content landing pages.
+We’ve found that gated content works especially well during the holidays.
+Our clients see much higher conversion rates with gated content behind seasonal offers on landing pages.

-The hero image is the first item your visitor will notice whenever landing on your squeeze page.
+The hero image is the first thing your visitor sees on your page.
 The hero image should communicate exactly what the user is going to expect/receive from filling out the form, calling, or signing up.

 Here’s an example of Uber’s excellent landing page: